derhansen/sf_event_mgt/Documentation/ForEditors/Records/Registrations/Index.rst

 * Notes
 * Accept terms and conditions

+Additionally, the following fields are only shown under certain conditions:

+* Amount of registrations (if Max. simultaneous registrations per user > 1)
+* Price option (only if event has price options)
+* Payment method (only if event has enabled payment)

 If you need additional field in the registration form, you can add individual fields on event basis.
 For more information, see :ref:`registrationfield`

 .. figure:: /Images/registration.png